 Companies Act, 2013 ("Act”), those dividend amounts

-which have remained unpaid or unclaimed for a
+which have remained unpaid or unclaimed for

-Unpaid Dividend Account of the Company, are
+to Unpaid Dividend Account of the Company,

-and Protection Fund ("IEPF”) established pursuant
+Education and Protection Fund ("IEPF”) established

 Further, all the shares in respect of which dividend